Mindtribe/MTBuild/README.md

           └ *.h/*.c/*.cpp
 ```

-In this case, we have a top-level workspace folder that contains projects in sub-folders.
+We have a top-level workspace folder that contains projects in sub-folders.
 The project folders have public headers and source files neatly separated.
 Unit Test files are either located in their own folders, or separated by language--for example, if our project is written in C, but our unit tests are C++, we might put the unit test files alongside the project sources for convenience.

 Here is an example of a simpler application that is self-contained: